HUMAN RIGHTS AND ANTI-CORRUPTION ACT

 -

-What are the qualifications for joining a trip to Latin America?Anyone with a commitment to, or willingness to learn about, social justice should apply for a delegation.
+What are the qualifications for joining a trip to Latin America and the Caribbean?Anyone with a commitment to, or willingness to learn about, social justice should apply for a delegation.
 We encourage participation of people from diverse backgrounds.
+Our delegations involve a fair amount of walking and navigating stairs, rugged terrain, and inclines.
+If you needs or concerns about accessibility and accommodations on delegations, please reach out to info@solidaritycollective.org.

 -

 Is there a minimum age requirement?The minimum age for a delegation is 18, and some exceptions may apply.
+Reach out for more information on possible youth delegations through institutions.
 Most trips are inter-generational (age 18-80+).
-Reach out if you have any questions.
+Please be prepared to engage with people of varied life experiences and worldviews.

 -